plongrigg/searchbox/README.md

 	If the module is being imported into the AppModule, or another core module which is imported once, use the forRoot() method.
 If being imported into a lazy-loaded module, the forChild() method can be used instead.

  2. Supplying custom search logic.
-If the the forRoot() or forChild() methods are used to install the module, default search logic is installed.
+If the the forRoot() or forChild() methods are used to install the module withou parameters, default search logic is installed.
 In order to customize the search logic, extend either the abstract class SearchboxService, overriding the search(...) method, or extend the SearchboxDefaultService.
+Ensure that the extended class has the @Injectable decorator.
 The custom class can be installed through either the forRoot() or forChild() methods as follows.
     ```javascript
     NgxMatSearchboxModule.forRoot(
     { searchService: { provide: SearchboxService, useClass: SearchboxCustomService }})